 In Germany you are liable by law for damages you cause, for example damage to your landlord's property.
 This can result in very high costs, therefore private liability insurance is extremely important.

 We strongly urge you to take out liability insurance.

-For activities carried out in connection with your study and which take place on university property, you are covered by your contribution to Student Services Freiburg.
+For activities carried out in connection with your study and which take place on university property, you are covered by your student services fee to Student Services Freiburg.
 This insurance coverage is also valid for internship semesters necessary as part of your degree.
 Further information can be found here.

 Scholarship holders (e.g. DAAD)

 If you are on a scholarship you are likely to have accident and liability insurance for the duration of your stay in Germany through a group insurance policy.
 This will be stated in your scholarship documents.
 Further information can be found here.